Dependent Eligibility Verification

 Access and complete the online Dependent Eligibility Vertification in your employee portal:

 - Log in to the employee portal

 - In the CU Resources area, open the dropdown menu and select Forms

 - Click the Dependent Eligibility tile, and complete the form

-If you choose to fill out this form via the employee portal, please log into your portal before you click the link in the attached document.
+If you choose to click the employee portal option, remember to log into your portal before you click the link in the attached document.
 This will ensure you are routed to the correct place.